secretstartups/handbook/product-development-flow/index.html.md

 ## Editing this page

 All merge requests to this page require informing Product Operations prior to merging.
-To make updates such as grammatical fixes and typos, you can create an MR and tag in the [Product Operations DRI](https://about.gitlab.com/company/team/#fseifoddini) for reference, and then merge.
+To make updates such as grammatical fixes and typos, you can create an MR and assign Product Operations DRIs `@fseifoddini` and `@brhea` as Reviewers for reference, and then merge.
 There's no need to wait for feedback on these types of updates prior to merging.

-For updates that affect the overall phases by modifying core definitions, workflow labels or other cross-functionally utilized processes, you can create an issue or MR, add the current milestone and label `product development flow`, and assign it to the [Product Operations DRI](https://about.gitlab.com/company/team/#fseifoddini) for review, collaboration and iteration.
+For updates that affect the overall phases by modifying core definitions, workflow labels or other cross-functionally utilized processes, you can create an issue or MR, add the current milestone and labels `product development flow`, `product operations`, `prodops:release`and assign it to Product Operations DRIs`@fseifoddini` and `@brhea` as Reviewers for collaboration and approval.

-The Product Operations DRI will ensure the MR gets included in product develoment flow release updates as well as ensuring alignment happens with the following stakeholders if needed:
+The Product Operations DRIs will ensure the MR gets included in product develoment flow release updates as well as ensuring alignment happens with the following stakeholders if needed:

 1. [VP of Product](https://about.gitlab.com/company/team/#david)
 1. [VP of UX](https://about.gitlab.com/company/team/#clenneville)